stoneface86/trackerboy/docs/tracker/speed.md

 setting determines the number of frames each row gets when playing.
 Fixed point is the format of this setting with 4 bits for the integral and 4 bits for the fraction (Q4.4).
 For more details on fixed point see [Q-format](https://en.wikipedia.org/wiki/Q_(number_format)).
-In other words, the speed setting is composed of the two hex nibbles.
+In other words, the speed setting is composed of two hex nibbles.
 The first nibble being the integral, or the whole number of frames each row gets.
-The second nibble is the fraction, which determines how often some frames get an extra row.
+The second nibble is the fraction, which determines how often some rows get an extra frame.

 Valid speeds range from 1.0 to 15.0 (0x10 to 0xF0), inclusive.
+Speed 1.0,
-Speed 1.0, unit speed, is the fastest and 15.0 is the slowest.
+unit speed, is the fastest and 15.0 is the slowest.
 The default speed for new songs is 6.0 (0x60).

 ### Whole-number speed